What is a Rotating Heat Pipe?

 When are rotating heat pipes used?

 Rotating Heat Pipes can be used to remove heat generated in motors and other rotating machinery, e.g., electric motor/stator heat build-up, gear heat loads, bearing heat generation, etc. Most shafts are made of steel or stainless steel and have poor thermal conductivity.
 By implementing heat pipes into the shaft, the effective thermal conductivity can be increased with little strength/weight penalty

-Figure 3 and Figure 4 show a rotating heat pipe test apparatus developed by > ACT.
-It is capable of testing at rotational speeds up to 10,000 RPM, with an > IR heater capable of 4kW supplying heat to the evaporator, and a liquid > cooled condenser.
-RTD temperature sensors and high speed slip ring are used > with a Keithley DAQ system to provide real time data readings.
+Figure 3 and Figure 4 show a rotating heat pipe test apparatus developed by ACT.
+It is capable of testing at rotational speeds up to 10,000 RPM, with an IR heater capable of 4kW supplying heat to the evaporator, and a liquid-cooled condenser.
+RTD temperature sensors and a high-speed slip ring are used with a Keithley DAQ system to provide real-time data readings.

 The rotating HiK™ shaft is a less expensive, higher-performance alternative to a rotating heat pipe.
 As shown in Figure 4 and Figure 5, a series of freeze-tolerant copper/water heat pipes are embedded in the shaft that requires cooling.
 The heat pipes are angled so that centrifugal forces help return condensate from the condenser to the evaporator.
 The major difference between a rotating HiK™ shaft and a rotating heat pipe is that wicked heat pipes can be used in the HiK™ shaft.
 This wick can be designed so that the heat pipe can withstand numerous freeze/thaw cycles.
 Performance is improved compared with a methanol rotating heat pipe since water is one of the best heat pipe working fluids.